I love caffeine. I adore it. I think it is a wonderful substance and often drink more than six cups of Nescafe in a day.

 He then disappeared through the doors of the café.
 I assumed this meant we were stopping for a drink.

-He ordered two cups of coffee so I ran over to the waiter and promptly changed the order to one cup and a bottle of water.
-I refused to try it.
+over to the waiter and promptly changed the order to one cup and a

 The Menengic coffee is made from the terebinth berry.
 Zerrin from Give Recipe describes the taste as “interesting” making me believe that I did not miss a lot.